 The visitors set piece was dysfunctional in the opening quarter and failed to compete effectively with the Welsh’s pack.
-The Irish side struggled to get the ball through the hands and overlaps on the outside, resulting in possible tries, were lost.
+The Irish side struggled to get the ball through the hands to overlaps on the outside and possible tries were lost.

 The second quarter gave Ireland some hope when a yellow card was given to Wales’ Siwan Lillicrap, after a high tackle on Claire McLaughlin.

 The Irish side didn’t capitalise on this with their set piece continuing to be a problem.
 As soon as Lillicrap returned the hosts claimed their second try.
 Their captain, Carys Phillips, scoring in the 36th minute after a simple maul setup.
 Lleucu George converted to take the score to 12 – 5.

 As the teams turn round it is clear that Wales are dominating all aspect of the set piece.
 Both teams are a little messy in their open play with a lot of unforced errors and turnovers.
 Ireland have not used the wind to their advantage which Wales will hope to capitalise on in the next half.

 Ireland started the second half as they started the first; threatening in their running lines with multiple one off runner line breaks.
 Caplice is prominent during this period running some good lines.
 However a lot of good work from Ireland comes to nothing as the Welsh defence eventually force a mistake, Kathryn Dane knocking the ball forward under pressure close to the Welsh line.

 Two substitutes are made for the Irish side in the 49th minute as Fiona Reidy goes off for Laura Feely and Nicole Fowley for Ellen Murphy with another blood substitution in the 53rd minute as McLaughlin goes off for Edel McMahon.